 This is a special room that has a patient table, X-Ray tube, ECG monitors and other equipment.
 The staff in the lab will all be dressed in hospital theatre clothes and during the procedure will be wearing hats and masks.

-At the start of the procedure, the doctor will inject local anaesthetic into the area under the collar-bone where the pacemaker is to be inserted.
-This will sting momentarily but the area will then be numb.
-During the procedure you may feel some firm pushing in the shoulder area but this should not be painful.
-If you experience pain or discomfort you should tell the nurse or doctor.
+At the start of the procedure, the doctor will inject a local anaesthetic into the area under the collarbone where the pacemaker is to be inserted.
+This will sting momentarily, but the area will then be numb.
+During the procedure, you may feel some firm pushing in the shoulder area, but this should not be painful.
+If you experience pain or discomfort, you should tell the nurse or doctor.

-Usually 2 leads (special wires which connect the pacemaker with the heart) are inserted into the heart via the vein under the collarbone.
+Usually, 2 leads (special wires which connect the pacemaker to the heart) are inserted into the heart via the vein under the collarbone.
 These are manipulated into the heart under X-Ray control.
-Most commonly 2 leads are inserted, one into the right atrium and one into the right ventricle.
+Most commonly, 2 leads are inserted, one into the right atrium and one into the right ventricle.
 These leads attach to the heart wall either with small hooks or with a small screw.
-Depending on your heart problem sometimes only 1 lead is inserted and on other occasions it will be necessary to add a third lead.
+Depending on your heart problem, sometimes only 1 lead is inserted and on other occasions, it will be necessary to add a third lead.
 Your doctor will discuss this with you.